devosray/Advent-of-Code-2017/README.md

 # Advent-of-Code-2017
-Personal quick and dirty solutions to http://adventofcode.com's 2017 problems.
+Personal quick and dirty solutions to [Advent Of Code's](http://adventofcode.com) 2017 problems.

 ## Downloading and building the solutions